error454/error454.github.com/_posts/2017-03-09-death-tick.md

 <!--more-->
 This is a big topic and I can't cover everything in a single article, so this article will cover what I consider to be the 4 pillars of the language.
 I hope to make this fun and interesting and so am relying more on short code snippets with accompanying short videos to illustrate these 4 pillars.

 So, if you use Unreal Engine 4 (or a custom C++ engine), grab a hot drink and prepare yourself.
-You may shortly feel the fabric of your reality being slowly torn apart along with the urge to resist change, this is a normal part of paradigm shifts, it's just your primitive ego trying to protect itself.
-Sit on it, contemplate, take time to process, cry if you need to and return when you're prepared.
+Soon, you will feel the fabric of your reality being slowly torn apart, and you may be gripped with the urge to resist change.
+This is a normal part of paradigm shifts - it's just your primitive ego trying to protect itself.
+Sit on it, contemplate, take time to process, cry if you need to, and return when you're prepared.

 # Tick